 At Apostles, we do not use booths with screens, as we may see in other parishes and in countless movies!
 Whether kneeling in a confessional booth or simply sitting with the priest, however, the idea remains the same.

-Why do we make a confession or seek reconciliation?
+Why do we make a confession or seek Reconciliation?
 We all fall short and commit sin in what we do or say — or sometimes fail to do.
-When we sit with a priest, the real conversation still is happening between us and God.
+When we sit with a priest, the real conversation still happens between us and God.
 (The priest serves as a visible and living sign of Jesus’ care.)

-Confession and reconciliation with a priest are not mandatory in our Anglican tradition.
-The general rule is that “All may.
+Finally, confession with a priest is not mandatory in our Anglican tradition.
+The general rule: “All may.
 Some should.
 None must.”